efalken/SportEth/README.md

 - cd into dapp directory
 - type `npm i` to create node_modules folder
 - create a `.env` file in dapp directory, add a Vite project ID
-- type `yarn dev` and follow link into browser,
+- type `yarn dev` and follow link into browser, and it will behave just like the frontend links listed above

 If you want to use the fuji test net, or a local hardhat chain, specify this in the dapp/src/config.js file